stevegrunwell/wp-password-generator/readme.txt

 To overwrite the default behavior, simply create a function named `wp_generate_password()` in your theme's functions.php file.
 WordPress will then substitute your theme's `wp_generate_password` for the default.

-== Screenshots ==

-1. The "Generate Password" button just above the strength indicator in /wp-admin/user-new.php with the new 'Show password' link beside it
-2. A generated password revealed by the user clicking 'Show password'.
-This password will update with subsequent generations.

 == Changelog ==

 = 2.3 =